 Project manager: job description

-Project managers ensure that the client's requirements are met, the project is completed on time and within budget and that everyone else is doing their job properly.
+Project managers ensure that the client's or organistion's requirements are met, the project is completed on time and within budget and that everyone else is doing their job properly.
+Projects are usually separate to usual day-today business activities and require a group of people to work together to achieve a set of specific objectives.
+Project managers oversee the project to ensure the desired result is achieved, the most efficient resources are used and the different interests involved are satisfied.

 Typical responsibilities include: